Skip to main content

 Zilliz Cloud supports the following management operations on created collections via the web console.

-Rename a collection: You can change the name of an existing collection.
+• Rename a collection: You can change the name of an existing collection.

-Edit collection schema and settings: Currently, Zilliz Cloud only supports editing the following schema and settings.
+• Edit collection schema and settings: Currently, Zilliz Cloud only supports editing the following schema and settings.

-value of an existing VARCHAR field. -
+• You can edit the max_length value of an existing VARCHAR field.

-value of an existing ARRAY field as well as themax_length
+• You can edit the max_capacity value of an existing ARRAY field as well as the max_lengthvalue if the ARRAY type is VARCHAR.

-To change shard settings, use the Clone collection feature instead.
+• To change shard settings, use the Clone collection feature instead.

-To modify TTL, Mmap, or partition key settings, use the SDKs instead.
+• To modify TTL, mmap, or partition key settings, use the SDKs instead.
 For details, see Modify Collection.

 Other collection schema settings are not editable.
 To apply changes, create a new collection with the desired configuration and import the data into it.

-Load & release collection: On the Zilliz Cloud web console, collections are automatically loaded to memory and made available for search and query immediately after creation.
+• Load & release collection: On the Zilliz Cloud web console, collections are automatically loaded to memory and made available for search and query immediately after creation.
 To free up memory space, you can release unused collections.

-Move collection to another database: You can group related collections within the same database and move collections between databases as needed.
+• Move collection to another database: You can group related collections within the same database and move collections between databases as needed.

-Manage partitions within a collection: For collections with partition key enabled, you do not need to manually manage partitions.
+• Manage partitions within a collection: For collections with partition key enabled, you do not need to manually manage partitions.
 For collections with partition key disabled, you can manually manage partitions and perform the following operations:

-Create partition: You can create a maximum of 1,024 partitions in each collection.
+• Create partition: You can create a maximum of 1,024 partitions in each collection.
 For details, see Zilliz Cloud Limits.

-Drop partition: The default partition cannot be dropped and dropping a partition irreversibly deletes all data within it.
+• Drop partition: The default partition cannot be dropped and dropping a partition irreversibly deletes all data within it.
 You must release a collection first before dropping any partitions in it.

-Drop collection: To reduce resource overhead, you can drop collections that are no longer needed.
+• Drop collection: To reduce resource overhead, you can drop collections that are no longer needed.
 Dropping a collection irreversibly deletes all data within it.